DShield-ISC/dshield/README_openSUSE.md

 *bin/install.sh*

 Configuration parameters like your API Key will be retained.
-To edit the configuration, edit `/etc/dshield.ini`, to configure the firewall edit `/etc/network/iptables` (note: nat table is also used).
+To edit the configuration, edit `/etc/dshield.ini`, rerun the install.sh script to configure the firewall.
+Editing `/etc/network/iptables` or `/etc/network/ruleset.nft` is not recommended (note: nat table is also used).
 Also certificate information is saved in `/etc/dshield.sslca`.
+Save these two `/etc/dshield.*` files on another system, and put these back in `/etc/` before you run the installation script, when you start allover again.

 Please make sure to keep special port and network configuration up to date (e.g. manually configure recently added telnet / web ports in firewall config), e.g. no-log config, no-honey config, ... unfortunately this can't be done automagically as of now.
 If unsure delete respective lines in `/etc/dshield.ini` and re-run the installation script.